BobyMCbobs/uploadnewip/README.txt

 Welcome to uploadnewip by BobyMCbobs

 This program is the server side version for uploading your external IP to Dropbox.
+This program works well when paired with getnewip (for client side).

 -- Installing --